Have Questions?

 516-481-2890

-Northwell Health has been dedicating its services and programs to helping individuals who are struggling with substance abuse in West Hempstead, NY. and within the surrounding area.
+Northwell Health has been dedicating its services and programs to helping individuals who are struggling with substance abuse in West Hempstead, New York and within the surrounding area.

 Northwell Health facilitates a wide collection of treatment and rehabilitation services, including long term rehab programs, inpatient drug and alcohol rehab programs, outpatient substance abuse counseling, short term rehabs, detox centers and more.
 Northwell Health also believes that it is necessary that it offers tailored services to ensure that individuals get the results that they want.
 This is why Northwell Health is specialized in anger management, substance abuse counseling approach, rational emotive behavioral therapy, dual diagnosis drug rehab, cognitive/behavior therapy, couple/family therapy, among other programs.